airbnb/swift/README.md

     extension Atomic: @unchecked Sendable { }
     ```

-    It is also reasonable to use `@unchecked Sendable` for types are thread-safe in existing usage but can't be refactored to support a proper `Sendable` conformance (e.g. due to backwards compatibility constraints):
+    It is also reasonable to use `@unchecked Sendable` for types that are thread-safe in existing usage but can't be refactored to support a proper `Sendable` conformance (e.g. due to backwards compatibility constraints):

     ```swift
     class PlanetaryBody {